Carol II of Romania: 1900 - 1921: Early marriages and love affairs

-Early marriages and love affairs

-During his teenage years, Carol (Romanian for "Charles") acquired the "playboy" image that was to become his defining persona for the rest of his life.
+During his teenage years in the first decade of the 1900s, Carol (Romanian for "Charles") acquired the "playboy" image that was to become his defining persona for the rest of his life.
 Carol expressed some concern at the direction that Prince Carol was taking, as the young Prince's only serious interest was stamp collecting and he spent an inordinate amount of time drinking, partying, and chasing after women.
-Young Carol fathered at least two illegitimate children by the teenage schoolgirl Maria Martini by the time that he was 19.
+Young Carol fathered at least two illegitimate children by the teenage schoolgirl Maria Martini by the time that he was 19 (in 1912).
 Carol rapidly became a favorite of gossip columnists around the world owing to the frequent photographs that appeared in the newspapers showing him at various parties with him holding a drink in one hand and a woman in the other.

-In order to teach the prince the value of Prussian virtues, the King had the prince commissioned as an officer in 1913.
+To teach the prince the value of Prussian virtues, the King had the prince commissioned as an officer in 1913.
 His time with the 1st Prussian Guards regiment did not achieve the desired results, and Carol remained the "playboy prince".
 Romania in the early 20th century was an intensely Francophile nation, indeed perhaps the most Francophile nation in the entire world as the Romanian elite obsessively went about embracing all things French as the model for perfection in everything.
 To a certain extent, Carol was influenced by the prevailing Francophilia, but at the same time, he inherited from Carol I, in the words of the American historian Margaret Sankey, a "profound love of German militarism" and the idea that all democratic governments were weak governments.